Home / Southeast Asia / Philippines / Kinilaw

 • Very fresh fish with clear eyes and firm flesh

-The fish should smell clean and oceanic, never fishy.
-For whole fish, look for clear (not cloudy) eyes, bright red gills, and firm flesh that springs back when pressed.
+Look for fish that smells clean and oceanic, never fishy.
+For whole fish, clear eyes, bright red gills, and firm flesh are key indicators.

 • Preparation to order or very recently prepared